Rush Limbaugh, the Excellence in Broadcasting Network.

 And everything else in life is.

-That's why there are different quality uh products, the hotels, cars, uh, different ways to buy tickets, seats on an air airline, it's all kinds of different price categories that can handle every segment of the market and their ability to pay.
+It's all kinds of different price categories that can handle every segment of the market and their ability to pay.

-In health care, it's been thrown out the window.
+In healthcare, it's been thrown out the window.

-Uh and the and the people being treated have lost all concept until they lose their insurance.
+And the people being treated have lost all concept until they lose their insurance.

-And then they that's what they're finding.
+And then they've, that's what they're finding.

-Now, in fact, I saw Sabelius, did Sibelius say that she's going to she's get something about something about she's I think she's decreed that the new Obamacare plans are going to cover refills under the old plans for a little while longer.
+Did Sibelius say that she's going to something about something about I think she's decreed that the new Obamacare plans are going to cover refills under the old plans for a little while longer.

 Because people are reacting.